pH-7/Lorem-Ipsum-Generator/README.md

 # Lorem Ipsum Generator

 **Lorem Ipsum Generator** is an application that allows you to generate text very easily.
-Requests are transmitted Ajax which allows for quick and enjoyable.
+Requests are transmitted in Ajax.

 [More informations about Lorem Ipsum](http://en.wikipedia.org/wiki/Lorem_ipsum)